Jaganpro/D3-Notes/README.md

 d3.select('#D3OrgChartDiv') //Here we are selecting the Body of the DOM element
           .selectAll('p') // ???
 This is needed, otherwise, it skips the first datapoint from the dataset.
 Don't know why.
-          .data(dataset) //Choosing the dataset to loop though .enter() //Process one element at a time.
+          .data(dataset) //Choosing the dataset to loop though .
+This will put the dataset in waiting state for further processing
+          .enter() //Process one element at a time.
           .append('p') //Appends a Paragraph for each data element .text(function(d){ return d;});